trueroad/extractpdfmark/README.md

 [poppler](https://poppler.freedesktop.org/) 0.74.0+ is required.
 Extract PDFmark's configure script selects poppler-cpp I/F if pkg-config finds poppler-cpp >= 0.74.0.
+The configure script's option `--with-poppler=cpp` specifies explicitly using this interface.

 When you would like to use packages for preparing the required library, the following might be convenient.